ZhaoqingLiu/FuzzyTrees/README.md

     # NB: The functions fit(), predict(), predict_proba() and print_tree() are already defined in the super class BaseFuzzyDecisionTree.
 ```

-See the [tutorials](./tutorials.md) for more details on developing based on the FuzzyTrees.
+See the [tutorials](./tutorials.md) for more details on developing based on FuzzyTrees.

 ## Usage example